j8unit-team/j8unit/README.md

 The [J8Unit Assert](https://github.com/j8unit-team/j8unit/blob/master/core/src/main/java/org/j8unit/Assert.java)
 provides these additional assert methods.
-Similar to the J8Unit runners, you need to add J8Unit Core to your test scope and you can use it:
+Similar to the J8Unit runners, you need to add J8Unit Core to your test scope to use these assertion methods:

 ```xml
 <dependency>